 Form and Technique

-Be sure to keep a slower tempo when doing this exercise as that will help ensure that you are maintaining adequate tension on the muscles at all times.
+With hand grippers, be sure to keep a slower tempo when doing this exercise as that will help ensure that you are maintaining adequate tension on the muscles at all times.

 Routine for Strength: 1 set every day, AMRAP